 Need Moving in NYC tips to help your new home.
 We recommend plants for that certain elequence.
 No green thumb?
 No problem.
 Not being a natural with plants doesn’t mean your newly moved into home doesn’t deserve to have some greenery in it.
 One of our moving in NYC tips is that there are plenty of houseplants that are easy to care for.
-Not only will they help clean the air in your apartment but will also work as a decorating item.
+Not only will they help clean the air in your apartment or home, they also work as a decorating item.
 Here are six plants that can tolerate less than optimal conditions:

 These visually interesting and easy to care for plants have been popular in homes for many years.
 The spider plant is extremely adaptable in a wide range of environments and conditions.
 It is also very easy to grow, whether in a pot, the ground, or in a hanging basket.
 They sprout “pups” which is another reason for the name.
 Give them moist soil and a little bit of light and you won’t need to do much else to enjoy the yellow green leaves of these houseplants.

 One of the easiest to care for, the Pothos doesn’t need much light making it an ideal plant for space without windows, such as bathrooms.
 But the plant does just as well in medium to bright light.
 They tolerate both nutrient rich and nutrient poor soil and can even be cut and grown in water.

 This succulent is happy in dry soil with indirect sunlight and does well as a décor item with its structural shape.
 Bonus, the juice on the inside of the leaf is very medicinal.
-It’s used to make aloe gel, sold in stores of all kinds. if you get sunburned, cut, or burn yourself you can cut a leaf of this medicinal plant and apply some of the stored liquid directly on the affected area.
+It’s used to make aloe gel, sold in stores of all kinds. if you get sunburned, cut, or burn yourself you can cut a leaf of this plant and apply some of the stored liquid directly on the affected area.

 This succulent doesn’t ask for much except a watering when the soil feels dry.
 Don’t overwater and you can be sure to enjoy this handsome plant.